Mesothelioma.com - Helping Mesothelioma Patients Since 1996 call

 Renovators have the option of planking over asbestos-free popcorn ceilings themselves.
 They can also hire contractors to perform this job.

-Asbestos-free popcorn ceilings are not dangerous – they’re just unfashionable.
+Asbestos-free popcorn ceilings are not dangerous, though they’re a less common style today.
 Some companies still sell this type of texture, just without the asbestos.
-Popcorn ceilings even have certain benefits that some people may like, including:
+Popcorn ceilings also provide practical benefits, including:

 • Affordability: Textured sprays are relatively cheap and easy for DIYers to use.